BINAQUAL: A Full-Reference Objective Localization Similarity Metric for Binaural Audio: EVALUATION DATASETS

-\section{Evaluation Datasets}
+\section{EVALUATION DATASETS}

 To present a comprehensive evaluation of the BINAUQAL model, three evaluation datasets were created.
 These datasets were generated synthetically by applying specific HRTFs from subject D2 (dummy head) of the SADIE II database \cite{Armstrong2018Perceptual} to various audio contents using the Binamix Python library \cite{binamix}.
-In cases where the desired angle was present in the SADIE database, the actual angle was used to render the content at the desired angle.
-Otherwise, an interpolation between the nearest angles was performed.
+When the desired angle was available in the SADIE database, the corresponding binaural impulse response (BIR) was used directly.
+For angles not present in the database, suitable BIRs were generated via interpolation at render time.
+This was achieved by identifying the nearest available angles using a modified Delaunay triangulation and computing interpolation weights based on Euclidean distances.
+For further details on the interpolation method, readers are referred to \cite{binamix}.

 The datasets are specifically designed to address research questions one, two, and three, as outlined in Sec. \ref{sec:intro}.
 To address research question four, we use the same dataset used in \cite{Narbutt2020AMBIQUAL}.
-It is worth mentioning that we do not create a separate dataset for research question five; Instead, the robustness of the model to various contents and the number of point sources is assessed within the scope of research questions one to four.
-The compiled dataset is called SynBAD (Synthetic Binaural Audio Dataset) and has been made publicly available\footnote{\url{https://zenodo.org/records/15431990}}.
+It is worth mentioning that we do not create a separate dataset for research question five; instead, the robustness of the model to various contents and the number of point sources is assessed within the scope of research questions one to four.
+The compiled dataset is called SynBAD (Synthetic Binaural Audio Dataset) and is available online\footnote{\url{https://zenodo.org/records/15431990}}.
 A detailed description of each dataset is provided below.